Diets Used

 Hills d/d Potato & Salmon or Potato and Duck Diet:Includes enhanced levels of Omega-3 fatty acids and antioxidants, which have been shown to be useful for pets with a variety of inflammatory skin conditions that are often associated with excessive itching, scratching and licking.

 If your dog responds really well to any of the above diets and stops itching, flaking, and shedding, you can continue feeding those diets ...
-Or ... you can do "challange testing" where you introduce beef, dairy, soy, wheat, and corn and so forth one at a time for a week or so each to see what ingredients your pet is sensitive too...
+Or ... you can do "challenge testing" where you introduce beef, dairy, soy, wheat, and corn and so forth one at a time for a week or so each to see what ingredients your pet is sensitive too...
 OR ... you could try any of the following less expensive, non prescription diets designed for pets with skin problems that may very well work:

 Eukanuba's "Naturally Wild" diets which include